yongxuDM/yongxuDM.github.io/_pages/about.md

 Questions I always ask myslef
 ======
 Which (big) problems I wish to attack if I settle down and have enough time?
-I wish to have a list soon.
+I wish I could have a list soon.

 Some Goodreads